MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-update-profile.md

     :::image type="content" source="media/how-to-web-app-node-edit-profile-update-profile/edit-user-profile.png" alt-text="Screenshot of user update profile.":::

 1. To edit the user's **Display Name**, select the **Edit** button.
-If you haven't already done so, you're prompted to complete an MFA challenge.
+If you haven't already done so, the app prompts you to complete an MFA challenge.

 ## Related content